Nickzac/csap2019/README.md

 python xml_parser.py <yang_model_file.yang> <variable to search>

 TODO:
-FILL README about libssh
+1)FILL README about libssh
-Search for files not only in the root directory
+2)Search for files not only in the root directory 3)Add comments to the code